-Transform our dual education system to be inclusive to benefit ALL children
+What are we going to do about it?
+Systemic Transformation of our dual education system to one wholistic system to benefit ALL children

 "Change may often proceed through small steps but the changes required to deliver this vision of inclusive education cannot be achieved just through tinkering with traditional education; rather it requires a transformation in which new ways of thinking are reflected in action at all levels in the education system, especially of course in the classrooms where teachers and children meet.